 · The potential civil liability and criminal fines are discussed in general.

 · The residential student is given the opportunity to schedule an appointment to have a Senior ResNet Technician assist them with the removal of illegal files and how to disable file sharing.
-Non-residential students, faculty, and staff may request HelpDesk assistance with removal of illegal files and disabling file sharing.
+Non-residential students, faculty, and staff may request ITS Service Center assistance with removal of illegal files and disabling file sharing.

 · The user is given access to copyright infringement resources and access to information covering legal file sharing & downloading alternatives